catalyst/developing-with-cwp/slides/docs/09_WritingForms.md

 }
 ```

 Save, /dev/build, reload the LandingPage in the front end of the site and fill out the form.
 After you click submit you should now see the "Thanks" message.

 ## Processing submitted form data

 Obviously we should actually do something in the doEnquiryForm function to get the data off the form.
 We will find a particular ManagedEmail record in our database and utilise its `send` method to fire off an email.

 Before we begin, log into the CMS and visit the ManagedEmails section.
 Create a new ManagedEmail with "Booking form" as the label, and whatever you want for the subject and message body.
 Take care that the To and From addresses are syntactically valid emails or this won't work.

-Add this before the redirect back line, update the email address to yours.
+Add this before the redirect back line, update the email address to yours:

 ```php
 // The information submitted in the form is in $data.
 Lets send it to ourselves via email.